Frequently asked questions and how you can address them.

 Q. I have noticed a change in my friend’s behaviour.
-He seems more down than usual and doesn’t seem to want to spend time with his mates anymore.
+He seems more down than usual and doesn’t appear to want to spend time with his mates anymore.
 What should I do?

 A. It is important that you let your friend know that you are worried about him.
 He may not realise his actions and may find it difficult to open up.
-By letting him know you are there for him allows him the option of talking to you about his problems.
+By letting him know you are there for him, he knows he has the option of talking to you about his problems.
 Click here for some tips about what to say.

-Q. My sister has recently been diagnosed with a mental health illness.
-Where can I find out more information so I can understand this better?
+Q. My sister has recently been diagnosed with a mental illness.
+Where can I find out more information so that I can understand it better?

-Q. I am worried about my friend.
-I’m worried that he is thinking about taking his own life.
-I’m not sure though and I don’t want to ask him in case it puts the thought into his head.
+Q. I am worried that my friend is thinking about taking his own life.
+I’m not sure, though, and I don’t want to ask him in case it puts the thought into his head.
 What should I do?

-A. It can be very frightening to realise that someone close to you has thought about taking their own life.
-Simply asking the question ‘Are you having thoughts of suicide?’ does not give someone the idea.
-Thoughts of suicide generally develop slowly over time and after a series of difficulties in life.
-By asking the question, you are acknowledging their distress and giving them an opportunity to talk about something.
+A. It can be very frightening to realise that someone close to you has thought about suicide.
+Simply asking the question "Are you having suicidal thoughts?" won't give someone the idea.
+These generally develop slowly over time and after a series of difficulties in life.
+By asking the question, you are acknowledging their distress and giving them an opportunity to talk.